-- Red Rock Canyon – beautiful trails, but does require dog to be leashed
+- Red Rock Canyon – beautiful trails, but does require the dog to be on a leash.

 Dog-Friendly Restaurants & Bars

-Enjoy the food, fun and festivities with Fido at just some of the dog-friendly restaurants in Las Vegas, NV.
+Enjoy the food, fun, and festivities with Fido at some of these dog-friendly restaurants in Vegas:

 Resorts, Fitness & Spas

-Looking for some relaxation for yourself, but don’t want to leave your dog out?
-Check out these luxury places;
+Looking for some relaxation for yourself, but don’t want to leave your dog behind?
+Check out these luxury places:

-Looking for other pet-friendly things to do in Las Vegas, NV?
-Check them out!
+Looking for other pet-friendly things to do?
+Check these out:

-ESAs in LV: How to Get Connected with an LMHP in Your State Today!
+ESAs in Las Vegas: How to Get Connected with a LMHP in Your State Today!

 CertaPet has made the process of getting in touch with a LMHP in your state really easy.
 All you need to do is take the pre-screening and if the results show that you may qualify for an ESA, we will put you in touch with a LMHP.